 Biological Sampling: Fish communities were sampled using a Smith-Root LR-24 Backpack in a single pass survey (Lamberti 2017).
 Each reach length was 25 times the average stream width, in accordance with EPA rapid bioassessment protocols (US EPA 2019).
+Low variability in stream withs (4.9 ± .6 m) resulted in comparable catch effort across sites, so fish abundances were reported in terms of catch per sample event.
 Fish species were field identified to species using a field guide (Thomas et al. 2007) and photographed.
 Several specimens of each species were euthanized using tricaine mesylate (MS-222) and stored in >70% denatured ethanol as voucher specimens for lab confirmation of species identification.
 Fish Voucher specimens were identified using the Texas Academy of Science dichotomous key (Hubbs, Edwards, and Garrett 2008) and cross referenced with field identifications.
 Vertebrate sampling was permitted by the Institutional Animal Care and Use Committee, Texas A&M University Corpus Christi (AUP# 05-17).

 Invertebrates were collected using a 0.305m wide D-frame net equipped with 500-µm mesh.
-Twenty 0.093 m2 samples were collected via a combination of kick and sweep (15 s duration) sampling from a representative distribution of best available habitat (riffles, large woody debris, overhanging vegetation).
+Twenty 0.093 m2 samples were collected via a combination of kick and sweep (15 s duration) sampling from a representative distribution of best available habitat (riffles, large woody debris, overhanging vegetation) (Southerland et al. 2007).
 Samples were pooled in a 500-µm sieve bucket where larger sticks and leaves were rinsed and removed.
 The captured invertebrates and remaining debris were preserved in 95% EtOH for transport to the lab.
 In the lab, samples were spread across a gridded sampling tray and randomly selected grid cells were picked to completion until the total count was > 300 individuals (USEPA 2015).
 Samples containing less than 300 individuals were picked to completion.
-Invertebrates were identified to lowest taxonomic resolution (typically genus) using taxonomic keys cross referenced with species observations recorded by the TCEQ’s (Texas Commission on Environmental Quality) Surface Water Quality Monitoring Program (Wiggins, G. 2015; Cummins and Merritt 1996).
+Invertebrates were identified to lowest taxonomic resolution (typically genus) using taxonomic keys cross referenced with species observations recorded by the TCEQ’s (Texas Commission on Environmental Quality) Surface Water Quality Monitoring Program (Wiggins 2015; Cummins and Merritt 1996).
 The sum of individuals in each taxon were multiplied by the fraction of unpicked sample and reported as abundance of individuals per square meter.

 Environmental Data: For each stream, we averaged values for each of the following habitat measurements that were taken at 4 cross-sections spaced 25m apart.
-Canopy cover was measured using a spherical densiometer.
 A Rosgen Index value was calculated by dividing the bank-full width by the maximum depth (Rosgen 2001).
 Bank height was recorded as vertical difference between water level and the height of the first bench.
-We estimated Sediment grain size within each cross-section using Wentworth size categories to calculate a median grain-size (d50) (Wentworth 1922).
+We estimated sediment grain size within each cross-section using Wentworth size categories to calculate a median grain-size (d50) (Wentworth 1922).
 Oxygen, temperature (Twater), conductivity, turbidity, and pH were measured at each point using a YSI ProDSS multiparameter probe.
 Two 60 mL water samples were collected and filtered through a pre-combusted (500℃ for 4 hours) glass fiber filter (Whatman GF/F) into acid washed amber bottles, transferred to the lab in a cooler on ice, and stored frozen (-20℃) until analysis for nutrients (NH4+, NO3-, and PO4-).
 Water samples were run using colorimetric methods on a latchet autoanalyzer by the Oklahoma University Soil Water and Forage Laboratory.